-Program on Physician Well-Being directors Dr. Colin West and Dr. Lotte Dyrbye, along with an advisory board, lead the research team to investigate evidence-based approaches to physician well-being and prevention of physician burnout.
+Program on Physician Well-Being director Dr. Colin West, along with an advisory board, lead the research team to investigate evidence-based approaches to physician well-being and prevention of physician burnout.

 The program fosters collaboration around physician well-being research initiatives with numerous external research organizations including the American Medical Association and the National Academy of Medicine and Science Collaborative on Clinical Well-Being.

 Mayo Clinic is a nonprofit organization and proceeds from Web advertising help support our mission.
 Mayo Clinic does not endorse any of the third party products and services advertised.